-Pennsylvania Master Naturalist Training – Spring 2018 in Adams County
+Pennsylvania Master Naturalist Training - Spring 2018 for South Mountain Region

 In the spring of 2018, Pennsylvania Master Naturalist is once again partnering with the South Mountain Partnership and Strawberry Hill Nature Preserve to prepare citizens to become volunteer leaders in their communities through natural resource conservation education, citizen science, and stewardship.
 Pennsylvania Master Naturalist is a citizen volunteer initiative with three key components: an initial 55-hour volunteer training, annual volunteer service, and continuing education in the natural sciences.

 Building Volunteer Leadership for Community-based Conservation